kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

        vitis-ai-user@vitis-ai-container-id:/workspace$ conda activate vitis-ai-wego-torch2

-2. Install necessary third-party requirements inside the conda environment:
+2. Install third-party modules required to run the model inside the container environment:

    .. code-block:: shell-session

        (vitis-ai-wego-torch2) vitis-ai-user@vitis-ai-container-id:/workspace$ pip install -r deployment/requirements-vitis-ai.txt

-3. Run the quantization script.
-Feel free to delve into the script to learn more about quantizing PyTorch model for Vitis AI.
+3. Quantize the model using Vitis AI Python libraries.
+The quantizer is created using ``pytorch_nndct.apis.torch_quantizer``, which operates in two modes: ``"calib"`` and ``"test"``.
+The first one is used to calibrate the model to work in lower-bit precision.
+The second one is used to evaluate and export the quantized model for further deployment.

+   This process is performed by running the quantization script (remember that the demo model works with 512 by 512 3-channel images and 7 output classes):

    .. code-block:: shell-session

-       (vitis-ai-wego-torch2) vitis-ai-user@vitis-ai-container-id:/workspace$ python3 -m deployment.quantize_model
+       (vitis-ai-wego-torch2) vitis-ai-user@vitis-ai-container-id:/workspace$ python3 -m deployment.quantize_model \
+           --input-size 3 512 512 \
+           --num-classes 7 \
+           --calib-batch-size 8 \
+           --input-dir deployment/deployment_artifacts/deployment_inputs \
+           --output-dir deployment/deployment_artifacts/quantization_results

    The quantized model will appear in ``reference-designs-ml/deployment/deployment_artifacts/quantization_results``.
 If you wish to speed up the process, you can skip this step and use the quantized model provided via git-lfs.